nyc-bumblebees-2017/phase-1-assessment-steven/part-3/README.md

 # Part 3: Refactor

 ## Summary
 In Part 3 of the assessment, we'll refactor some provided code.
-A number of classes have been provided.
-Each class is tested for its behaviors.
+Each class in the application has been tested for its behaviors.
 When these classes were written, knowledge about our application was often times duplicated in multiple places; in other words, the code is not DRY.

 ## Release 0: Improve Code
-Each class in this part of the assessment is fully tested and all the tests pass.
-Apply object-oriented principles to improve the quality of the code.
+Take a moment to review the classes and the corresponding behaviors.
+Now ask  yourself:
+* What code smells can you identify?
+* What are ways that you can remove these smells while keeping the intended behavior?

+This part of the assessment is completed when you've refactored the code as best you know how.

 Be sure that all tests continue to pass.
 Do not modify the tests.

-This part of the assessment is completed when you've refactored the code as best you know how.

 ## Conclusion
 Once you've made all the changes that you find improve the code, you have completed Part 3 of the assessment.
 If you haven't done so already, commit your changes and move on to Part 4.